SOLDATO2/CustomDoorIcons/README.md

 # Introduction

 **CustomDoorIcons** is a program designed to simplify and centralize the process of customizing the names, descriptions, and icons of multiple in-game objects that have associated text.
-No external websites are everything is done within the app!
+No external websites are necessary everything is done within the app!

 This project is inspired by [html-image-to-scpsl-image](https://github.com/dooory/html-image-to-scpsl-image).